baobabsoluciones/flexible-vrp/README.rst

 Project structure
 ===================

-- documentation: project documentation in LaTeX.
+- analysis_tools: directory with tools functions used to analyse the solution.
 - data: input and solution data.
-- exploitation_tools: directory with tools functions used to exploit the solution.
+- documentation: project documentation in LaTeX.
 - flexible_vrp: source code of the application.

   + core: directory with the main classes of the app.